pravatbhusal/asaccount/README.md

+# ASAccount

+ASAccount is an Actionscript-based program that is used as a template for logging and registering systems in games, websites, and even almost anything else.

-# AS3-PHP-MySQL-Account-System
+# Techologies

-Source files for an Actionscript 3.0, PHP, and MySQL user account system.

-#MySQL Database
+MySQL Database
 Host: www.000webhost.com (24/7 Database and Domain hosting for free)
 - PhPMyAdmin to connect with PHP
 - Used Domain:  www.virtuedev.site88.net

-#PHP
+PHP
 Server-side language utilized to pass variables from Actionscript 3.0 to MySQL

-#Actionscript 3.0
+Actionscript 3.0
 Client-based program to code and draw the Graphical-User-Interface (GUI)

-#EXTRA
+# EXTRA

-This program was initially for my Multiplayer MMORPG Fantasy Dreams, the project was abandoned but the code written is valuable for future programs.
+This program was initially for my Multiplayer MMORPG Fantasy Dreams, the project was abandoned but the code written is valuable as a template.